savagelysubtle/MYMCPSERVER/rules-md-version/md/9000-rule-crafting.md

 </context>

 <requirements>
-  <requirement>ALWAYS USE aiDecision XML tags for frontmatter</requirement>
+  <requirement>ALWAYS USE aiDecision XML tags at beginning of rule with description, globs, and alwaysApply</requirement>

   <requirement>USE ACTION TRIGGER OUTCOME format for descriptions</requirement>
   <requirement>START descriptions with action words (ALWAYS, WHEN, CRITICAL, IMPORTANT)</requirement>
   <requirement>INCLUDE specific glob patterns for rule application</requirement>